'Catching Stories' of infectious disease in Ireland

-The project came about through a conversation between friends who had very different disciplinary backgrounds.
-One day Clíona O’Carroll, Research Director with the Cork Folklore Project was chatting with Dr. Beth Brint, an immunologist working in the Pathology Department in University College, Cork.
-Beth explained that one contributing factor to the return of certain infectious diseases that have been eliminated or reduced in frequency is the fact that the memory of the effects of those diseases was fading.
+A contributing factor to the return of certain infectious diseases that have been eliminated or reduced in frequency is the fact that the memory of the effects of those diseases is fading.
 It is now impossible to appreciate the severe impact that communicable diseases had on individuals, families and communities in Ireland in the first half of the twentieth century.
-In the mid-1940s around 1000 children died every year in Ireland from diseases such as whooping cough, measles, diphtheria, polio and tuberculosis.
+In the mid-1940s around 1,000 children died every year in Ireland from diseases such as whooping cough, measles, diphtheria, polio and tuberculosis.
 With the success of public immunisation programmes introduced in the 1950s, deaths from these diseases dropped to zero.
-By the twenty-first century, the individual, family and community memory of the experience and impact of these diseases was fading.
-We decided to look at how these memories could be useful in terms of understanding how these diseases had an impact on individuals and whole communities, and at the same time present oral testimony alongside a commentary from Dr. Brint that explained the history of the disease in question and its vaccination in Ireland.
+By the twenty-first century, individual, family and community memory of the experience and impact of these diseases was fading.
+The aim of 'Catching Stories' is to explore how these memories could be useful in communicating how these diseases had an impact on communities, and at the same time to present oral testimony alongside a commentary from immunologist Dr. Beth Brint that explains the history of the disease in question.

 Is this resource complete?

 No: this is a pilot version of what we hope will be a larger project, carried out in 2021-2022.
 We will be interviewing, collecting, archiving and sharing material throughout this time.

-What kind of interviews are drawn on in this resource?
+What kind of interviews are drawn upon in Catching Stories?

 To date, we have returned to our existing holdings (you can view our catalogue at http://corkfolklore.org/archivecatalolgue/welcome) to see where infectious diseases are mentioned and explored.
 We hope to follow up with targeted interviews that explore these themes in more depth.
 What is interesting, however, is that the diseases and their impact are mentioned with regularity in our interviews, and these spontaneous mentions and descriptions show the profound and sometimes devastating effect the experiences had on individuals and families.
 Extracts are embedded on thematic pages, but are also available with more extensive documentation, such as full transcriptions, as Item entries that can be browsed.
 In their 'Item' entries, the extracts are linked to the entries for the full interviews in the Cork Folklore Project Audio Catalogue, and the listener can get more background on the interview and interviewee by visiting the full interview catalogue entry.